 But the events of Porto San Rocco are part of a much bigger action, and this has to do with the environmental disaster caused by the Italian State by the mean of each of its “epiphanies” (an abstruse wording, which means “body, institutional representative”, used by an Italian magistrate to charge with subversion the citizens of Trieste who do not accept the simulation of Italian sovereignty over the FTT) at the expenses of the Free Territory of Trieste itself.
 And this means, even this case of pollution must be judged once again, with laws superior to those of the European Union: to make it clear, it does not end here.

-It is worth considering once again that the destructive system of disposal of waste that is used in Trieste since decades if possible only thanks to the unique state of provisional administration that turned this into a lawless land: haven for the Italian mafias that work together with its institutions.
+It is worth considering once again that the destructive system of disposal of waste that is used in Trieste since decades if possible only thanks to the unique state of provisional administration that turned this into a lawless land: a paradise for the Italian mafias that work together with the Italian authorities.
 Investigations the pollution of the Free Territory of Trieste it is important keeping in mind that nobody is innocent, there are only criminals with different degrees of responsibilitiy.